smnguyen/singularity-omero/README.md

 ## Prerequisites
 * Singularity 2.2

 Installation instructions can be found on the [Singularity website](http://singularity.lbl.gov/docs-quick-start-installation).
 You can also refer to the [Singularity GitHub repository](https://github.com/singularityware/singularity).

 ## Getting started
 ```
 sudo make build
 make run
 ```
 To connect to OMERO, you can use the web interface OMERO.web, or the desktop application [OMERO.insight](http://downloads.openmicroscopy.org/omero/5.2.6/).
 For both, login credentials are required: the system starts off with the `root` admin user with the password `password`.

 ### Using OMERO.web
 Once the above commands have been run, open a web browser of choice and go to the URL localhost:8080, assuming you are running locally.
 Enter the starting credentials (`root`, `password`).

-If you are warned of incorrect credentials, wait a minute or two and try again -- the initial database setup can take some time to run (only happens on first launch), and the server process can also take a few seconds to start up.
+If you are warned of incorrect credentials, wait a minute or two and try again.
+The initial database setup can take some time to run (only happens on first launch), and the server process can also take a few seconds to start up.

 ### Using OMERO.insight
 Once the image is running, open the OMERO.insight client.
 On Linux, you would run